The Arctic & Beyond.

 Unlike Antarctica, the Arctic claims no actual land; instead, it is a vast field of floating ice surrounded by treeless permafrost.
 And reaching into the Arctic Circle are the fringes along Norway’s northern coast.
 It is this region we aim for on our journey to the Top of the World.
 What’s here?
 Incredible wildlife (think whales, polar bears, walruses, and the like).
 Eerie tundra, dramatic fjords and glaciers.
 Whales and their marine brethren.
 Seabirds galore.
 The remains of traders and polar explorers.
 And the persistent midnight sun.

 There are a variety of itineraries from which to choose, and many of them include the fringed north coast of Norway and the incredible Svalbard Archipelago.
-Some focus on Iceland, and other reach Greenland.
+Some also reach Greenland.
 You cruise during the summer months, which means you experience the far north’s midnight sun as well as the magical Northern Lights, Aurora Borealis.

-We offer cruises from 8 to 15 days in duration.
+We offer cruises of 8 and 10 days in duration.

 8 to 15 Days.